Return-To-The-Roots/s25client/README.md

 ./cmake.sh --prefix=.
 make
 ```

+MacOSX defaults to XCode generator.
+If you don't have XCode installed, use `./cmake.sh --prefix=. --generator="Unix Makefiles"` instead.

 Note that due to the use of submodules you always need to `git pull && git submodule update --init --recursive` to get the latest version.
 (The `--init` and `--recursive` arguments are only required should we add *new* submodules to the existing set.)